Note: this page has been updated in February 2019.

 In between are a range of dietary options (such as vegetarianism) each with their advocates.
 At one end are those who believe that a plant-based diet means the total exclusion of animal products, essentially this is veganism and many of the followers of The Engine 2 Movement.
-However, a person following a plant-strong diet doesn’t eat fake meat or cheese substitutes, or vegetable oils, only whole, unprocessed foods.
-Vegan do eat fake meat or cheese substitutes, or vegetable oils.
+Engine 2 is a whole food plant-based diet labeled plant -strong.
+Individuals following a plant-strong diet don’t eat fake meat or cheese substitutes, or vegetable oils, only whole, unprocessed foods.
+Vegan do eat fake meat or cheese substitutes and use vegetable oils.

 However, for many individuals, a broader definition of plant-based applies.
 These are people whose diet consists mainly of non-animal food sources but are happy to have occasional inclusions of meat, fish, dairy or poultry.

 There are many claimed health benefits of a plant-based diet, especially in avoiding increasingly common “lifestyle” diseases and conditions.

 The whole foods plant-based diet and the plant-strong diet are essentially the same diets as in both camps these diets do not include any meat or dairy.
 The phrase “Plant-Strong” was coined by Rip Esselstyn.
 Plant-strong is the term used by Rip Esselstyn and the followers of Engine 2 which include the food products sold and marketed through Whole Foods.